Carlyle sells once-bankrupt U.S. auto parts supplier

 American Securities has no plans to merge HHI with Metaldyne.
 The private equity firm has been in hot pursuit of opportunities in the industrial sector after raising a $3.64 billion private equity fund in the summer.

-Bank of America Merrill Lynch (BAC.N) and Kirkland & Ellis LLP advised Metaldyne, while Nomura Securities (9716.T) and Weil, Gotshal & Manges LLP were advisors to American Securities on the deal.
+Bank of America Merrill Lynch and Kirkland & Ellis LLP advised Metaldyne, while Nomura Securities and Weil, Gotshal & Manges LLP were advisors to American Securities on the deal.